Transformed by Holistic Conservation

-The model we are using to do this is to let both science and theology drive our conservation, education and advocacy efforts.
+The model we are using to accomplish this transformation is to let both science and theology drive our conservation, education and advocacy efforts.
 This is all based in a strong connection to and cooperation with local communities.

 We determine the range of locally important species, habitats and ecological threats to the focal marine environment.
 As a Christian organisation, we rigorously study our faith in order to determine principles which guide our lifestyles, ethics, and relative importance of particular issues.

 Project: Watamu Marine National Park, Kenya

-Our work has focused on documenting marine biodiversity, coral reef resilience to climate change, and impacts of tourism on coral reefs.
-We developed, in collaboration with Oxford University, the first habitat map for the marine park and have begun a project focused on the rockpool habitats which house endemic biodiversity rare in the Western Indian Ocean, such as the crisp pillow coral seen below.
+Our work has focused on documenting marine biodiversity and in collaboration with Oxford University, the first habitat map for the marine park.
+We have begun a project focused on the rockpool habitats which house endemic biodiversity rare in the Western Indian Ocean, such as the crisp pillow coral seen below.